HeIIow2/music-downloader/README.md

 This is a shortened example for the response the api gives.
 The results are very Limited, but it is also very efficient to parse.
 The steps I take are:

-- call the api with the querry being the track name
+- call the api with the query being the track name
 - parse the json response to an object
 - look at how different the title and artist are on every element from the category `Треки`, translated roughly to track or release.
 - If they match get the download links and cache them.

 ### Youtube

 Herte the **isrc** plays a huge role.
-You probaply know it, when you search on youtube for a song, and the music videos has a long intro or the first result is a live version.
+You probably know it, when you search on youtube for a song, and the music videos has a long intro or the first result is a live version.
 I don't want those in my music collection, only if the tracks are like this in the official release.
 Well how can you get around that?

 Turns out if you search for the **isrc** on youtube the results contain the music, like it is on the official release and some japanese meme videos.
 The tracks I wan't just have the title of the released track, so one can just compare those two.